gulshankumar409/Employee_Attrition_Machine_Learning/README.md

 Explored through bar charts for feature comparison between different attributes to gain insights into employee attrition.

+#### We have used Random Forest Classifier for best results of Bar charts
+The Random Forest Classifier was employed to identify the top features contributing to employee attrition.
+**Top 10 Features:**
+- 'OverTime'
+- 'MonthlyIncome'
+- 'TotalWorkingYears'
+- 'Age'
+- 'YearsAtCompany'
+- 'StockOptionLevel'
+- 'JobLevel'
+- 'YearsWithCurrManager'
+- 'MaritalStatus'
+- 'JobRole'

 ### Heatmap Analysis for Feature Selection

 #### Encoding Categorical Labels